thefinalcutbg/DinoDentWeb/privacy_en.md

 Effective Date: 26.10.2024

 By using DinoDent, you agree to this Privacy Policy and to the processing of your data as described.
-Thank you for trusting DinoDent with your practice management needs.
+Thank you for choosing DinoDent for your practice management needs.